GBuenaflor/01azure-aks-apimanagement-02/README.md

 ----------------------------------------------------------
-### 3. Containerize the ASP.net Core Web API and WCF application and push images to Docker hub
+### 3. Containerize the ASP.net Core and WCF Service Application and push images to docker hub

 #### 3.1 Login to your DockerHub account, and view the container(s)